aragaoian/adopet-rs/README.md

 # Contributions

-This project and the others ones that are part of the Adopet enviroment, were built alongside with my university collegues:
+This project and the other ones that are part of the ADOPET enviroment, were built alongside with my university collegues:
 - [**Lucas Losekann**](https://github.com/lucaslosekann)
 - [**João Fraga**](https://github.com/joaopedrofraga)
 - [**Maria Martim**](https://github.com/MariaMartim)